A simple example of

 NULL values are used in lazy loading, to make objects incomplete and mutable.
 For example:

 This technology, although widely used, is an anti-pattern in OOP.
 Mostly because it makes an object responsible for performance problems of the computational platform, which is something an

 Instead of managing a state and exposing its business-relevant behavior, an object has to take care of the caching of its own results — this is what lazy loading is about.

 Caching is not something an employee does in the office, does he?

 The solution?
 Don't use lazy loading in such a primitive way, as in the example above.
 Instead, move this caching problem to another layer of your application.

-I hope this analysis was convincing enough that you will
+I hope this analysis was convincing enough that you will stop

 NULL-ing your code :)